drcyschfld/Assignment2--Group11/README.md

 **Exercise 1:**
 The testing procedure is very simple for exercise 1.
 The led represents the state, shows that the code functions appropriately, therefore the led is the testcase for all of exercise 1.
 As the button is pressed, the led moves around the microcontroller, showing the functionality of the code.

+**Exercise 3:**
+The testing procedure is very simple for exercise 3. for the timer function, get a stopwatch and timer when each LED comes on.
+For the oneshot functionality, time the delay between calling the function and the LEDs turning on.